flyingturtle13/Navis-Clash_Data_Exporter/README.md

 # Navisworks Clash Data Exporter & Power BI Reporting

 The ultimate goal of these tools and workflow is to improve MEP BIM coordination communication with project teams.
 The Navisworks add-in provides a means to automate clash metrics progress reporting,  visualize clash data, and make model data meaningful and accessible for various project stakeholders.
 This workflow requires Autodesk Navisworks Manage, Microsoft Power BI, and Navisworks API to access the desired Clash Detective data for exporting.
 The tools and workflow are designed to have Navisworks Manage coupled with Microsoft Power BI to deliver multiple interactive visual reports in Power BI.
 However, this respository focuses on the Navisworks API add-in.
-The included Power BI template is only for reference and testing.   </br>
+The included Power BI template is only for reference and testing.
- - Tools and Workflow described here are based on AU 2019 Presentation: [Visualizing Clash Metrics in Navisworks with Power BI - Carlo Caparas](https://www.autodesk.com/autodesk-university/class/Its-All-Data-Visualizing-Clash-Metrics-Navisworks-and-Power-BI-2019)

 ## Getting Started
 Environment setup regarding application development logistics.